 - Effervescent tablet: Dissolve the tablet in 4 ounces of room temperature water.
 Wait at least 5 minutes after the bubbling stops.
 Then stir the solution for 10 seconds and drink it.

 - Wait at least 30 minutes after you take this medicine before you eat or drink or take any other medicine.
 This will help your body absorb the medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose the next morning.
 Do not take 2 tablets on the same day.
-Then return to your regular schedule.
+Then go back to your regular schedule.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Protect the effervescent tablet from moisture.
-Do not remove it from the blister pack until you are ready to use it.
-Do not freeze.
+Keep the effervescent tablets in the blister pack until you are ready to use them.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how alendronate works.
 Tell your doctor if you are using any of the following: